Facing Putin’s wartime censorship, a Nobel laureate fights to keep truth in Russia alive

 “The second,” he continued, “was we write a disclaimer explaining to readers that we are staying to work under wartime conditions, because there is very important information to deliver, but you should understand we are going to have to censor ourselves.”

 Muratov turned to the paper’s crowdfunding platform — a group of loyal readers the paper calls its “accomplices” — and took a poll.
 Of the 7,800 responses, 96 percent told the paper to remain open.
-The newsroom, Muratov said, received 3,500 letters within 24 hours also asking the paper to keep publishing.
+The newsroom, he said, received 3,500 letters within 24 hours also asking the paper to keep publishing.
 In a newsroom poll, 75 percent of employees supported staying open.

 “We said we will continue to work,” Muratov said.